UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 Sword hilt:
 Give all sword items +1 activations and +0.1 mult (UP-3, random-rotate) (TODO: MAKE SURE TO ADD `SWORD` TAG TO SWORD ITEMS!)
+(make sure to include lava/water sword!!!
+And other sword items.)

 Red cup:
 Cost $2 to activate